 The Portrait Masters

-I was able to pick from my 2020 Seniors a few favorites that I felt were excellent in lighting, posing, editing that is a recognition of ‘high professional standard’.
+I was able to pick from my 2020 Seniors a few favorites that I felt were excellent in lighting, posing, and editing which is a recognition of ‘high professional standard’.
 I achieve to get these out of all my images, but there are some images that stand out a bit more.
 So 2020 Legend Seniors Bryson and Josh were selected.

 Because I loved her session so much 2016 Legend Senior Jill had another image I wanted to enter.

-I just featured sisters Makayla & Morgan a few weeks ago, and asking them to do something for me in return for their session fee, I had a goal to submit their photos into the Family and Group Portrait category.
+I just featured sisters Makayla & Morgan a few weeks ago, and asked them to do something for me in return for their session fee, I had a goal to submit their photos into the Family and Group Portrait category.

-This puts me closer to my Associate Level of accreditation with the Portrait Masters and I’m excited to note that this image competition runs twice a year and this past week I submitted 4 more images for judging… stay tuned for those results!
+This puts me closer to my Associate Level of accreditation with the Portrait Masters and I’m excited to note that this image competition runs twice a year this past week I submitted 4 more images for judging… stay tuned for those results!

 Shoot and Share 2020

 This year, they started later in 2020, which put us in lock-down with COVID19, and because I didn’t do a lot of sessions last year, just to provide my 50 free images, I went back some years.
 Really back, like to some days that I was still learning to just hold a camera!
-Which is why I never took this event seriously but it was fun.
+This is why I never took this event seriously but it was fun.
 I entered my seniors and added a lot more of my travels.